 - Medical Product Name – Name as authorized by the regulatory agency in the region

 - Pharmaceutical Product – Substance, dosage form, route of administration

-- Marketing Authorization – Regional authorization number, application information, reporting
+- Marketing Authorization – Regional authorization number, application information, licensing number

 - Manufacturer/Establishment – Manufacturer contact details and operations performed